COVID-19 vaccination in the United States: Incentives

+A public survey, published 15 December 2020, reported around 25% of the Americans replying they “probably or definitely would not get a COVID-19 vaccine even if it were available for free and deemed safe by scientists”.
 Efforts have been made by private businesses and civic entities to help encourage vaccination.
 Incentives were promoted via local news, ads, government outreach, and apps.
 Incentives included time off from work, providing childcare and similar services, ridesharing services offering free transport to vaccine clinic sites, and promotional incentives and discounts being offered to those who present proof of a recent vaccination.

 Free items included beer, pizza, crawfish, donuts, and french fries.
 Some sports teams established partnerships to offer vaccine clinics at their venues on game days, with free tickets to games offered to those who use the clinics.
 Free cannabis was available in Washington State when getting a vaccine at a dispensary.

 Massachusetts ran a free lottery for fully vaccinated people, and gave out $6.5 million to ten people in the form of cash and scholarships.

 Ohio ran a similar lottery, Maine gave away hunting licenses, and West Virginia gave away $100 savings bonds.